CodeSmile-0000011110110111/de.codesmile.luny/README.md

 ```
 ## Luny 0.5 Features

-- Full Unity API available with more to come ...
+- UnityEditor and UnityEngine "Core Modules" available, more to come ...
-- Instant script reload: no compiling, no domain reload.
+- Instant script reload: no compiling, no domain reload
-- Bind custom objects with value get/set either automatic via reflection or by writing binding methods.
+- Bind custom objects to Lua
-- Inspector editing of 'context' values
+- Inspector editing of script 'context' values
-- Sandboxing prevents runtime scripts from accessing potentially destructive APIs.
+- Sandboxing prevents use of potentially malicious calls
-- Lua function calls are fully async-awaitable
+- Lua functions are fully async-awaitable
 - Uses [LuaCSharp](https://github.com/nuskey8/Lua-CSharp), a high performance C# implementation of Lua
-- Compatible with all Editor and Runtime platforms.
+- Compatible with all Editor and Runtime platforms
-- Compatible with _Auto-Refresh_ and _Enter PlayMode_ options.
+- Compatible with _Auto-Refresh_ and _Enter PlayMode_ options
 - Supported and maintained, built with passion and dedication

 Visit [LunyScript.com](https://lunyscript.com) for more info.